-(a) Motels, hotels and tourist homes shall have one parking space per rental unit plus four parking spaces for every 50 rental units plus one parking space per five persons to the maximum capacity of each public meeting and/or banquet room.
-Accessory uses (restaurants, bars, etc.) shall provide the number of parking spaces required for those uses individually.

-- (b) Theaters, auditoriums and places of public assembly shall have one parking space per five seats based upon the planned seating capacity. - (c) Hospitals shall provide at least two parking spaces for every bed.
-Nursing homes or convalescent facilities shall provide one parking space for every three beds, plus one parking space for each employee on the largest shift. - (d) Outdoor retail sales/display areas shall provide at least one parking space per 500 square feet of area. - (e) Bowling alleys shall have three parking spaces per alley plus one space for every 200 square feet of accessory business use. - (f) Barber shops and beauty shops shall have at least three spaces plus two spaces for every barber or beautician chair. - (g) Planned shopping centers, with four or more stores using a common parking lot, shall provide parking spaces according to the following schedule:
+- (a) Motels, hotels and tourist homes shall have one parking space per rental unit plus one (1) four parking spaces for every two hundred (200) square feet of accessory, retail or business use 50 rental units plus one parking space per five persons to the maximum capacity of each public meeting and/or banquet room.
+Accessory uses (restaurants, bars, etc.) shall provide the number of parking spaces required for those uses individually. - (b) Theaters, auditoriums and places of public assembly shall have one parking space per five seats based upon the planned seating capacity. - (c) Hospitals shall provide at least two parking spaces for every bed.
+Nursing homes or convalescent facilities shall provide one parking space for every three (3) patients or beds, plus one parking space for each employee on the largest shift. - (d) Outdoor retail sales/display areas shall provide at least one parking space per 500 square feet of area. - (e) Bowling alleys shall have three parking spaces per alley plus one space for every 200 square feet of accessory business use. - (f) Barber shops and beauty shops shall have at least three spaces plus two spaces for every barber or beautician chair. - (g) Planned shopping centers, with four or more stores using a common parking lot, which contain from twenty thousand (20,000) square feet to sixty thousand (60,000) square feet of retail floor area shall provide at least one parking spaces for every 250 square feet of retail floor area.
+Planned shopping centers which contain sixty thousand (60,000) square feet or more of retail floor area shall provide at least one (1) parking space for every three hundred (300) square feet of retail floor area. according to the following schedule:

-Total Retail Floor Number of Spaces

-Area in Square Feet per 1,000 Square Feet
+Total Retail Floor Area in Square Feet Number of Spaces per 1000 Square Feet

-1 - 100,000 4
+1 -100,000 4

 100,001 - 300,000 5

-Over 300,000 5.5
+Over 300,000 5 .
+5